-In this section, we consider the simplest possible scheduler, namely, a first-in-first-out (fifo) scheduler that serves data in the order in which it arrives.
-For conciseness and given the benefits of reshaping demonstrated in Section~\ref{sec:one_shaper}, we directly assume that flows can be reshaped prior to entering the network.
-Considering again a one-hop network and a set of $n$~flows with profiles $(r_i,b_i,d_i), 1\leq i\leq n,$ our goal is to find reshaping parameters $(r'_i,b'_i)$ to minimize the link bandwidth required to meet all the flows' deadlines.
-Again as in Section~\ref{sec:one_shaper}, we assume that $r_i=r'_i$ and focus on identifying the best $b'_i$ values.
+In this section, we consider a simple first-in-first-out (fifo) scheduler that serves data in the order in which it arrives.
+For conciseness and given the benefits of reprofiling demonstrated in Section~\ref{sec:one_shaper}, we directly assume that flows are reprofiled prior to being scheduled.
+Considering again a link shared by $n$~flows with traffic profiles $(r_i,b_i), 1\leq i\leq n,$ and deadlines $d_1> d_2>\ldots> d_n,$ our goal is to find a reprofiling solution $(r_i,b'_i),$ $1\leq i\leq n,$ to minimize the link bandwidth required to meet the flows' deadlines.

-Towards answering this question, we first proceed to characterize the worst case delay across $n$~flows sharing a link of bandwidth $R$ equipped with a fifo scheduler, when the flows have initial traffic envelopes of the form $(r_i,b_i), 1\leq i\leq n,$ and have been individually reshaped to $(r_i,b'_i), 1\leq i\leq n,$ prior to accessing the shared link.
-Using this result, we then identify the reshaping parameters $b'_i, 1\leq i\leq n,$ that minimize the link bandwidth required to ensure that all flows meet deadlines of the form $d_1>d_2>\ldots>d_n,$ and $d_1<\infty$.
+Towards answering this question, we first proceed to characterize the worst case delay across $n$~flows sharing a link of bandwidth $R$ equipped with a fifo scheduler when the flows have initial traffic profiles $(r_i,b_i), 1\leq i\leq n,$ and are reprofiled to $(r_i,b'_i), 1\leq i\leq n,$ prior to being scheduled.
+Using this result, we then identify the reprofiled burst sizes $b'_i, 1\leq i\leq n,$ that minimize the link bandwidth required to ensure that all deadlines $d_1>d_2>\ldots>d_n,$ and $d_1<\infty$ are met.
 As with other configurations, we only state the results with proofs relegated to Appendix~\ref{app:one_fifo}.